TuuPuu/password-generator/README.md

 ## USAGE

-This password generator serves as a way to see how functions, for loops and arrays can work togetherin code.
+This password generator serves as a way to see how functions, for loops and arrays can work together in code.
+A wonderful way to gain a random password